amanzi/ats-regression-tests/12_shallow_water/TESTS_DESCRIPTION.md

 Hence, there cannot be a steady overflow from the pipe to the surface.

 ```
-coupled_surface_pipe_model_experimental:
+coupled_fernandez_pato_garcia_navarro:
 ```
-This test case aims to reproduce the test case in Section 3.1 of  "Development of a New Simulation Tool Coupling a 2D Finite Volume
+This test case reproduces the Single Sewer/Surface Flow Exchange test case from  "Development of a New Simulation Tool Coupling a 2D Finite Volume
 Overland Flow Model and a Drainage Network Model" by Fernandez-Pato and Garcia-Navarro.
-The overland flow in the test case in such a paper is 2D, whereas currently ours is 1D.
-This test case setup needs to be perfected and is currently a work in progress.

 ```
 coupled_surface_pipe_model_water_balance: